Afomin01/webLab2/README.md

 | R   |int   |[1,5]         | checkbox|

 ## Multiple radii
-The radius of the area is set by checkboxes, which imply multiple selection.
+A group of checkboxes allows for multiple choice of radii.
 Therefore, we decided to display areas with all possible radii on the graph.
-This allows to unambiguously determine the position of a point on the chart.
+Selected areas are filled with a solid color.

 ## Denial of responsibility
-Some of our technical solutions are dictated by the task, we cannot vouch for their sanity.
+Some of our technical solutions were dictated by the task, we had no opportunity to improve them.